Cambodia, The Kingdom of Wonder, is a safe place to live, work and volunteer as long as you follow sensible precautions and stay alert.

-In the run-up to major festivals such as P’chum Ben or Khmer New Year, there is a palpable increase in the number of robberies, particularly in Phnom Penh o Siem Reap.
-Cambodians need money to buy gifts for relatives or to pay off debts and for some individuals theft is the quickest way to get this money.
+In the run-ups to major festivals such as Pchum Ben and Khmer New Year, there is a significant increase in the number of robberies, particularly in Phnom Penh and Siem Reap.
+Cambodians need money to buy gifts for relatives or to pay off debts, and for some individuals, theft is the quickest way to get this money.

-Be more vigilant at night at these times.
+Be more alert at night during these times.
 Guard your smartphone vigilantly and don’t take valuables out with you unnecessarily.

 Mines in Cambodia